abhi-node/journal_ai/infrastructure/README.md

 Key Resources
 - ECR repository: stores the container image.
-- ECS Fargate service: runs your FastAPI container (1 task).
+- ECS Fargate service: runs your containers (backend, redis, celery worker, celery beat) in a single task.
 Public IP enabled for simple outbound internet to OpenAI.
+- Amazon RDS for PostgreSQL: cheapest viable instance for persistent DB.
 - Network Load Balancer: internet‑facing TCP:80 to target group port 8000.
 - API Gateway HTTP API: public HTTPS endpoint with VPC Link integration to the NLB.

 Important Notes
-- Database/Redis/Celery: The ECS task includes Postgres and Redis containers alongside the API, plus Celery worker and beat.
-This keeps everything in a single cheap task for beta.
-Data is ephemeral (task restarts will wipe Postgres data).
-When ready, move DB to RDS and Redis to ElastiCache, and split workers.
+- Database: Now uses Amazon RDS Postgres (persistent).
+No Postgres container runs in ECS.
+- Redis/Celery: Redis remains an in‑task container for simplicity; Celery worker and beat run as separate containers in the same task.
 - Security groups: Tasks allow inbound 8000 from the VPC CIDR (so NLB can reach them).
-Tasks get a public IP for outbound to the internet.
+RDS allows inbound 5432 only from the ECS tasks security group.

 Required GitHub Secrets (used by Terraform via TF_VAR_*)
  - Minimal required to run: